 From the popular movie “Frozen,” you can play this song two ways — in a Broadway/movie soundtrack style, or in a rock ballad style as Demi Lovato covered.
 Both ways sound outstanding on the piano.
 This song has many diverse elements, including softer verses, driven choruses, and a climactic bridge.
 This is the #1 most-requested song for piano players today.

 Here’s how to play “Let It Go” on the piano:

-These piano pop songs for beginners will keep you having fun while learning.
-And the tutorials above are designed to help you learn easy keyboard pop songs with just a handful of easy piano chords!
+These piano easy pop songs for beginners will keep you having fun while learning.
+And the tutorials above are designed to help you learn easy keyboard pop songs with just a handful of piano chords easy!
 To keep track of all your favorites, try compiling a notebook specifically for piano pop songs.
 When taking on a new song, you may want to start slowly and work out the voicings one by one.
 Try to find chord voicings that work smoothly together, so you can seamlessly transition between chords.
 As your muscle memory grows, you won’t even have to think about how to play these easy piano chords!

 While YouTube videos are a great piano learning resource, there’s no replacement for hands-on piano lessons.
 Whether in-person or online, personalized guidance makes all the difference when it comes to learning the piano.
 If you’re interested in mastering the pop piano techniques that you hear in these tunes, schedule a piano lesson with a professional teacher near you or try a live streaming lesson!

 A piano instructor can provide you with a roadmap to get you from where you are now to where you want to be.
 With each lesson, your instructor will help you gain the confidence and skills you need to master your next performance.
 We look forward to seeing your own piano videos on YouTube!

 What are your favorite easy pop songs to play on piano?
 Let us know in the comments below!